taahabz/AStarEmergencyRouting/README.txt

 • Fire Truck Routes: Colored paths.

 Usage
-Ensure all dependencies are installed:
+Ensure all dependencies are installed if not use pip to install:
 • matplotlib
 • networkx